thunder-project/thunder/README.md

 Quick start
 -----------

-thunder is designed to run on a cluster, but local testing is a great way to learn and develop.
+Thunder is designed to run on a cluster, but local testing is a great way to learn and develop.
 Many computers can install it with just a few simple steps.
 If you aren't currently using Python for scientific computing, [Anaconda](https://store.continuum.io/cshop/anaconda/) is highly recommended.

 1) Download the latest, pre-built version of [Spark](http://spark.apache.org/downloads.html), and set one environmental variable

 	export SPARK_HOME=/your/path/to/spark

-2) Install thunder
+2) Install Thunder

 	pip install thunder-python

-3) Start thunder from the terminal
+3) Start Thunder from the terminal

 	thunder
 	>> from thunder import ICA